Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/video-artifacts.md

 an even,
 thick,
 brightness surrounding lines.
-In some cases they might even seem like they’re supposed to be there.
+In some cases they might even seem like they're supposed to be there.
 In Blu-rays this is rarely a problem, but if you do come across it, a masked dehalo\_alpha filter such as Fine\_Dehalo